jayjay0317/Hands-On-ML-Study/Chapter_06/README.md

     high values
     This makes the split search much faster, especially for large datasets.

-- - The \( \log(m) \) term in regular GBRT comes from sorting feature values while searching for the best split.
+- - The $\log(m)$ term in regular GBRT comes from sorting feature values while searching for the best split.
 HGB avoids much of this cost by binning continuous features into a fixed number of integer bins before training.